neonephos/guidelines-development/lifecycle-policy/project-lifecycle-policy.md

 #### Definition

 Sandbox projects are projects which the TAC believes are worthwhile to pursue but are either temporary or do not fulfill the criteria of the other maturity levels.
-The Sandbox stage provides a low threshold way to ensure projects can participate in the NeoNephos ecosystem, even if they are experimental or otherwise not in alignment with the other stages.
+The Sandbox stage provides a low threshold way to ensure projects are nurtured by the NeoNephos ecosystem, even if they are experimental or otherwise not in alignment with the other stages.

 ##### Examples